mdayat/sea-salon/README.md

 > Before starting the project, copy the env variables in the `.zip` file into your local .env file.
 Alternatively, you can provide your own database connection string if you want.

+> psps: I forgot to include the env variables in the `.zip` file, damn, my bad.
+I will include the env variables at the end of this document.

 To check if the code complies with best practices:

 ```bash